Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 ~~~~~

 When the test needs to produce some snapshots or other artefacts, use Tcl variable *imagedir* as the location where such files should be put.
-Command *testgrid* sets this variable to the subdirectory of the results folder corresponding to the grid.
+* Command *testgrid* sets this variable to the subdirectory of the results folder corresponding to the grid.
-Command *test* by default creates dedicated temporary directory in the system temporary folder (normally the one specified by environment variable *TempDir*, *TEMP*, or *TMP*) for each execution, and sets *imagedir* to that location.
+* Command *test* by default creates a dedicated temporary directory in the system temporary folder (normally the one specified by environment variable *TempDir*, *TEMP*, or *TMP*) for each execution, and sets *imagedir* to that location.

-However if variable *imagedir* is defined on top level of Tcl interpretor, command *test* will use it instead of creating a new directory.
+However if variable *imagedir* is defined on the top level of Tcl interpretor, command *test* will use it instead of creating a new directory.

 Use Tcl variable *casename* to prefix all files produced by the test.
 This variable is set to the name of the test case.

-For the image file (snapshot) to be recognized by the test system (for inclusion in HTML log and differences), its name should start with name of the test case (use variable *casename*), optionally followed by underscore or dash and arbitrary suffix.
+The test system can recognize an image file (snapshot) and include it in HTML log and differences if its name starts with the name of the test case (use variable *casename*), optionally followed by underscore or dash and arbitrary suffix.

 The image format (defined by extension) should be *png*.

 Example: